Enjoy A Lucrative Salary And High Personal Fulfillment As You Help Researchers Apply New Technologies To Their Work

-ASA Guarantees You Will Get Hired Into An Application Scientist Role No Matter Your PhD Background…
+The Application Scientist Career Library Aims To Get You Hired Into An Application Scientist Role No Matter Your PhD Background…

-The Application Scientist Assembly can translate your field of study into an industry position that puts you on the front lines of supporting scientific breakthroughs.
+The Application Scientist Career Library can translate your field of study into an industry position that puts you on the front lines of supporting scientific breakthroughs.

-But the Application Scientist Assembly can help you prove that fact to employers.
+But the Application Scientist Career Library can help you prove that fact to employers.

 We’ll give you information that’s uniquely relevant to the application scientist positions – not medical writing, R&D, or any other field.

-The result is intensive, concentrated training that shows you how to integrate your academic background, transferable skills, and knowledge of the application scientist field into behaviors that will help you land a position.
+The result is intensive, concentrated guidance that shows you how to integrate your academic background, transferable experience, and knowledge of the application scientist field into behaviors that will help you land a position.

-When You Join the ASA, You’re Joining A Program Designed To Build The Skills That Helped Other PhDs Land Their Application scientist Jobs
+When You Join the Association’s Diamond Program, You’re Joining A Program Designed To Build The Knowledge That Helped Other PhDs Land Their Application scientist Jobs

-The ASA was built on tried and true principles that other – current – application scientists used to land their positions.
+The Application Scientist Career Library was built on tried and true principles that other – current – application scientists used to land their positions.

-The program is run by application scientists who’ve landed industry positions and know which skills you’ll need to leverage to improve your chances of being hired.
+The program is run by application scientists who’ve landed industry positions and know what professional experiences you’ll need to leverage to improve your chances of being hired.

-On top of that, the skills you’ll learn in the ASA were those that other PhDs just like you used to land their first application scientist position to ensure that diverse research projects advance quickly and reproducibly.
+The knowledge you’ll gain from the Application Scientist Career Library helped PhDs just like you land their first application scientist position to ensure that diverse research projects advance quickly and reproducibly.

-Now that these application scientists have used their ASA training to successfully transition into industry, they can look back on what helped them secure their application scientist job.
+Now that these application scientists have used their academic background to successfully transition into industry, they can look back on what helped them secure their application scientist job.

-The Application Scientists, Application Engineers, Application Specialists, Field Application Scientists, Technical Application Scientists and Application professionals of all stripes in ASA represent tech, biotech, medical devices and beyond, supporting products related to the fields of flow cytometry, microscopy, molecular biology, proteomics, next-generation sequencing, and bioinformatics, among others.
-ASA will help you get hired into an Applications role no matter what sector you want to be a part of and no matter what product you want to support.
+The Application Scientists, Application Engineers, Application Specialists, Field Application Scientists, Technical Application Scientists and Application professionals of all stripes in the Application Scientist Career Library represent tech, biotech, medical devices and beyond, supporting products related to the fields of flow cytometry, microscopy, molecular biology, proteomics, next-generation sequencing, and bioinformatics, among others.
+The Application Scientist Career Library will help you get hired into an Applications role no matter what sector you want to be a part of and no matter what product you want to support.

-Joining the Application Scientist Assembly lets you tap into targeted support from the application scientists who oversee the program and former students who’ve now landed application scientist positions.
+Joining the Association’s Diamond Program lets you tap into targeted support from the application scientists who oversee the program and former students who’ve now landed application scientist positions.

 The exclusivity of the group allows you to freely share ideas with fellow PhDs, request referrals from other application scientists, and get the advice you need when you encounter challenges.